RayHightower/rayhightower.github.com/source/_posts/2013-05-22-beaglebone-black-running-ruby-on-rails.markdown

 Maybe it's time to try [RBEnv](https://github.com/sstephenson/rbenv)?
 I'll post a solution when I find it.
 Or... if a reader of this blog already has a solution for the BeagleBone Black Rails installation challenge, please post in the comments below and I'll credit you here.

 ####BeagleBone Black vs. Raspberry Pi
 Which is better, BeagleBone Black or Raspberry Pi?
-There's no clear winner yet.
+There's no clear winner in my opinion.
 It's a matter of trade-offs:

 * The 'Bone runs Linux right out of the box, while it takes some time to get Linux running on the Pi, unless you buy a card pre-configured for the Pi.
 * RVM, Ruby, and Rails installation was painless on the Pi even though compilation time was long.
 The jury is still out w/r/t RVM on the 'Bone.